melvyniandrag/Linux_Lecture_Notes/Week12/init/Readme.md

 weird.
 This could be changed if you wanted.

 ## In depth with systemd
+The main things you are going to be interested with systemd are services, as I've showed you, and targets, as you've seen multi-user.target already.
+Targets are collections of services.
+You use the WantedBy and RequiredBy fields in your service files to specicy dependencies and link services together into targets.
+Also look at the multi-user.target file and note the various components of it.

 See section 4.2 #3 from here:https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html
 Why is it good that you are learning a little bit about systemd?
 You may need to use this knowledge in the future to do software installs on your Linux box!
 There is a cool language called CUDA that does parallel computations on your